c7rishi/variantprobs/README.md

 # R package `variantprobs`

-Calculates the estiamted probabilities and number of variants based on observed frequencies
+Estimates probabilities and numbers of gene variants based on observed mutation frequencies

 ## How to install